hottunes/Poker/README.md

-# Pro Poker Player Simulator: The Grinder's Edge
+# Pro Poker Player Simulator: Prove Your Edge

 A metaverse simulation game where players experience the life of a professional poker player.
 Built for the 2025 Vibe Coding Game Jam.